-The first two actions an employer needs to take prior to the holiday party include reminding employees that respect and professionalism apply not only on work time but also at company-sponsored events such as office parties.
-And secondly, employers need to establish social media policies that prohibit employees from posting photographs or video without management permission in social media.
+The first two actions an employer needs to take prior to the holiday party include reminding employees that respect and professionalism apply not only during work time but also at company-sponsored events such as office parties.
+And secondly, employers need to establish social media policies that prohibit employees from posting photographs or videos without management permission in social media.

 These are two good initial steps, but far more needs to be done to deal with the more serious legal issues.